mprodhan/React_Shoestore_App/README.md

 App.js

 This is the frontend portion of RestApi_Shoestore repository.
 This React app interact with localhost:8000, in the fetch method of App.js.
+On the backend, the djang-cors-headers is installed.
+It has also been checked for any verification, the cors headers, have also been encoded into the settings, intalled apps, middleware and the whitelist.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).